gusitde/microsoft-ai-landingzone/README.md

 All behavior is controlled through variables that ship with descriptive documentation.
 Some important entry points include:

 - `variables.tf` – Sets global values such as `location`, `project_code`, `environment_code`, `tags`, and feature flags for telemetry and platform landing zone integration.
+- `subscription_id` (in `variables.tf`) – Optional override that pins the Azure subscription used by the `azurerm` provider when the CLI or environment cannot select it automatically.
 - The feature-specific files (`variables.genai_services.tf`, `variables.networking.tf`, `variables.jumpvm.tf`, etc.) – Define nested objects where each major service can be toggled on/off (`deploy`), renamed, and customized with security, networking, SKU, and diagnostic options.

 To simplify configuration: